scout24ch/styled-svg/README.md

 [![Build Status](https://travis-ci.org/Scout24-CH/styled-svg.svg?branch=master)](https://travis-ci.org/Scout24-CH/styled-svg)

 ## What's this?
 This utility generates React commponents, using the `styled.svg` function.
 Just drop the .svg somewhere in the project, run the tool and start using your svg files as [inline svg](http://caniuse.com/#feat=svg-html5) with all React and `styled-components` beauty.
-As a bonus, all svg files will be pre-optimized, using the awesome [svgo](https://github.com/svg/svgo) library.
+As a bonus, all svg files are optimized, using the awesome [svgo](https://github.com/svg/svgo) library.

 ### How it looks like
 Expample input file `arrow-down.svg`